20110902_001_1920x400

 Senior Care Plus

-Diseñado para ayudar a detectar signos tempranos de enfermedades relacionadas con la edad y apoyar necesidades dentales adicionales.
+Diseñado para ayudar a detectar signos tempranos de enfermedades relacionadas con la edad y brindar apoyo para cualquier necesidad dental adicional.

 Este plan incluye todos los servicios de nuestro plan Senior Care más una limpieza dental.